udexon/GEISHA/README.md

 But one thing for sure is that, with the collective intelligence of Internet users, we may soon see the dawn of the technological singularity.

-What do we do after that?
+- What do we do after that?

-That will be the story for another day.
+_That would be the story for another day ..._